 When you visit, please:

-- Bring a face covering with you, you’ll need this throughout the exhibition
+- Bring a face covering with you, to wear throughout the exhibition

 - Make use of our hand sanitiser stations throughout your visit and follow the one-way system

-- Keep 2 metres distance from other visitors who are not in your group
+- Social distance from other visitors who are not in your group

 - Use the stairs if you are able